 a location designated by the PGCB, such self-exclusion will also apply to

-not to gamble or even visit any part of a facility - including gaming
+agrees not to gamble or even visit any part of a facility - including

 pavilions, entertainment venues, and any other area of a gambling property

-owned, operated, or managed by the Company or its affiliates during the
+owned, operated, managed, or serviced by the Company or its affiliates